Tad Williams discusses New! Osten Ard! Novels! (Part 1)

 23) The series was meant to be a trilogy, but got out of hand.
 In the case of MS&T, three volumes grew to four, while ASOIAF may eventually be seven volumes, if author George R.R.
 Martin ever completes the series.
 Martin has humorously referred to both Williams’ “four-book trilogy” and his own “seven-book trilogy”.

 25) The same character who climbs castle walls is plagued by prophetic, spooky dreams.
 These dreams appear to be a curse, as they usually do not reveal enough to be helpful.
+These dreams are another similarity between Simon Mooncalf and Bran Stark.

 26) A new god, the Red God, demands blood sacrifice.
 His adherents are more than willing to do the Red God’s bidding, no matter how awful the sacrifice is.
 Once blood is spilled, the spell is created, and shadowy figures begin appear…